MarkCruse/k3y-open-sessions/CONTRIBUTING.md

-# Contributing to K3Y Open Slot Finder
+# Contributing to K3Y Open Session Finder

-Thank you for your interest in contributing to the **K3Y Open Slot Finder** project!
+Thank you for your interest in contributing to the **K3Y Open Session Finder** project!

 This tool is designed to help SKCC K3Y operators identify available operating sessions during [Straight Key Month](https://www.skccgroup.com/k3y/k3y.php).
 Your input—whether through code, ideas, or feedback—can make a big difference.